 Since then, we seem to reflect our elements.
 Producing outdoor theater presents many challenges.
 Thankfully, we now have sufficient lighting and sound.
 Yet, the venue, curtained at sunset, always provides surprises.
 On opening night of Macbeth, as the witches called for “toil and trouble” atop the amphitheater cave a windy storm brushed in as though actually summoned by them.
 We performed during the haze and smoke of fires nearby and anticipate performing for the Ride the Rockies destination folk in 2015.

-While our Shakespeare in the Sangres Festival may be still small in nature, our ambition remains large.
+While our Shakespeare in the Sangres Festival may be still small, our ambition remains large.
 Providing the opportunity for young actors to hone their craft as they conduct a Creativity Camp for aspiring youth reflects the WCPA’s commitment to the art of Theater and the community in which it thrives.